plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 We made a plan that we hoped would get us there: publish regular content and make that content as useful as possible to the audience we are trying to reach.

 Then we simply started taking small, regular steps towards reaching that tiny goal.
 And now, some nine months later, we're at a stage where 10+ trial signups (not visitors!) from Google a day is not unusual.
-Google is now one of our top traffic sources and by far the largest source of trial signups.
+Google is one of our top traffic sources now and you can see [our growth here](https://plausible.io/plausible.io?period=12mo&source=Google).

 ![Our Google search traffic](/uploads/google-search-traffic-12-months.png)